What it looks like to fight breast cancer.

 My particular diagnosis is not considered genetic.

-I did have genetic testing to confirm I don’t carry the BRCA gene, and I do not.
+I did have genetic testing to confirm I don’t carry the BRCA mutation, and I do not.
 My genetic test included the full panel of cancer genes and only one variance was identified.

 Invasive ductal carcinoma, HER2+ (ER/PR negative)

 The tumor was in my left breast and 6cm in size, which automatically categorized me as Stage 3.
 One lymph node was biopsied positive for cancer, and only one lymph node had to be removed during surgery.
 We assume these were one in the same.

 All treatment is under the care of an incredible team at UNC Rex Healthcare.

 April - July 2018